Viggiji/Viggiji/README.md

 - 👋 Hi, I’m Vighnesh Garg
 - 👀 I’m interested in General coding (Havent learned that high level to decide what i want to learn)
-- 🌱 I’m currently learning HTML, C ,Python (Advanced)
+- 🌱 I’m currently learning HTML,CSS,JAVASCRIPT, C ,Python (Advanced)
-- Just Made a Youtube-kinda clone with just frontend using HtML ans CSS to see it click on the link below
+- Just Made a Youtube-kinda clone with just frontend using HtML and CSS to see it click on the link below
 - [https://www.youtube.com/watch?v=G3e-cpL7ofc](https://viggiji.github.io/Youtube-clone-kinda-/)
 - 📫 How to reach me - @vighneshgarg96@gmail.com
 - IN SRM institute of science and technology KTR(main campus)